mavlink/mavlink-devguide/en/services/camera.md

 > **Note** If your camera only provides video streaming and nothing else (no camera features), the [CAMERA_CAP_FLAGS_HAS_VIDEO_STREAM](../messages/common.md#CAMERA_CAP_FLAGS_HAS_VIDEO_STREAM) flag is the only flag you need to set.
   The GCS will then provide video streaming support and skip camera control.

+### Battery Status

+Camera components that are powered from their own battery should publish [BATTERY_STATUS](../messages/common.md#BATTERY_STATUS) messages.

+Other components like a GCS will typically only use the camera `BATTERY_STATUS.battery_remaining` field (or possibly `time_remaining`); generally other fields can be set as "not supported".

 ## Message/Enum Summary